bHartiii/Keep-Notes/README.md

 - It provides views :
     * get : To get all notes list with smae label.

+#### 11. SearchNote view :
+- Get the search parameter and pass it to the get_queryset() :

+            Request.GET.get('search')

+- Override the get_queryset() to match the search parameter with records data.
+- To match the search query parameter with model field data, use icontains lookup.
+It matches the data case insensetive :

+            fieldname__icontains

 ### Create route

 - For every view we have to create route in urls.py in its correspnding app.